MCP Security Bench (MSB): Benchmarking Attacks Against Model Context Protocol in LLM Agents: Benchmark Construction

 We obtain benign tools from the MCP server integration platform.
-We select commonly used tools based on the statistics of the number of times the MCP server is used on the platform.
-Each selected tool was tested to ensure its functionality met its stated specifications.
+We first collect commonly used tools based on the statistics of the number of times the MCP server is used on the platform, and then test each of them, filtering tools with duplicate functions and those unsuitable for benchmarking, such as tools that require payment, depend on additional service configuration, or have unstable connectivity.
+The remaining tools that can be reliably connected and invoked, and whose functionality met their stated specifications, constitute 304 benign tools MSB.
+Tab. \ref{tab:benign tool} presents examples of benign tools.
 Following are the components of the benign tool.

 \textbf{Tool Name:} This is the identifier of the tool.
 The agent distinguishes and calls different tools based on their names.

 \textbf{Description:} This defines the function and purpose of the tool, and includes parameter descriptions, expected output, and usage precautions when necessary.